 Previously, you can copy only text between two virtual desktops.
 Starting with Citrix Workspace app for Linux version 2309, you can copy and paste files and folders between two virtual desktops.
-In the Linux Virtual Delivery Agent, the maximum transfer of data in one single copy-paste operation is 200 MB.
-For more information, see File copy and paste documentation.

-Copy and paste files and folders between two virtual desktops is supported only on the x64 and ARM64 Linux distributions.
+• Copy and paste files and folders between two virtual desktops is supported only on the x64 and ARM64 Linux distributions.